docker/docs/docker-for-windows/edge-release-notes.md

 - **New file sharing implementation:** Docker Desktop introduces a new file sharing implementation which uses gRPC, FUSE, and Hypervisor sockets instead of Samba, CIFS, and Hyper-V networking.
 The new implementation  offers improved I/O performance.
 Additionally, when using the new file system:

-  - Users don't have to expose the Samba port, and therefore no need to experience issues related to IT firewall or the drive-sharing policy.
+  - Users don't have to expose the Samba port, and therefore do not experience issues related to IT firewall or the drive-sharing policy.
   - There is no need to provide user credentials to Docker Desktop.
 File access rights are automatically enforced when accessing mounted folders through containers.

   > To switch back to the Samba file system: